eslavnov/pylips/README.md

 You may have to use `pip3` and `python3` instead of `pip` and `python` depending on how these tools are installed on your system.

-**If your TV has Android, you have to pair with the TV first to get a username/password which you will need to provide with `--user` and `--pass` parameters for all future calls.**

-**If your TV does not have Android, you do NOT need to pair with the TV.
-You should also NEVER use `--user` and `--pass` parameters - they are required for Android TVs only.**

-## Pairing with the TV (Android TVs only)

-To use this tool with your Philips Android TV you will need a username and a password, which you can get by running the tool with a `-- host` parameter (your TV's ip address):
+## Setting up Pylips

+### New users ###

+To begin using Pylips you first need to add the ip adress of your TV to the [TV] section in the `settings.ini` file.
+If you want to use MQTT, you will also need to fill in the [MQTT] section and set the required flags in the [DEFAULT] section:
 ```
-python pylips.py --host 192.168.201.10
+[DEFAULT]
+verbose = True          # show various debug output
+MQTT_listen = False     # listen for MQTT commands.
+Requires correct [MQTT] settings
+MQTT_update = False     # publish status updates over MQTT.
+Requires correct [MQTT] settings
+num_retries = 3         # number of retries when sending requests.
+No need to change it unless your network sucks.
+update_interval = 3     # interval between updates in seconds (used if MQTT_update = True).
+Your TV might not appreciate lower values.
+[TV]
+host =                  # TV's ip address
+port =                  # will be discovered automatically, but you can override it here
+apiv =                  # will be discovered automatically, but you can override it here
+user =                  # will be discovered automatically (if required for your TV model), but you can override it here
+pass =                  # will be discovered automatically (if required for your TV model), but you can override it here
+protocol =              # will be discovered automatically, but you can override it here
+[MQTT]
+host =                  # your MQTT broker's ip address
+port =                  # your MQTT broker's port
+user =                  # your MQTT username
+pass =                  # your MQTT password
+TLS = False             # use TLS
+topic_pylips =          # Pylips will listen for commands to this topic
+topic_status =          # Pylips will send status updates to this topic
 ```
-The TV will display a 4-digit pin-code that you need to input to get a username and password.

-**Write down the username and password since they are required for all future calls!**
+Now turn your TV on and run Pylips without any arguments to complete setting it up (it will discover your TV's API version, port and protocol + pair and save the credentials if required):

+`python pylips.py`

+Once it's done, you are ready to use Pylips!

 **Security note:**

-To pair with the TV we need to create a HMAC signature using an 88-character (?) key.
+To pair with the Android TVs we need to create a HMAC signature using an 88-character (?) key.
 As far as I can tell the key is used for pairing only.
 With that in mind and to make this tool as user-friendly as possible, the key is hardcoded.
 I see no security issues with this but if you are extremely paranoid you can change it: look for a `secret_key` in the beginning of the code.

+### Migrating from older versions ###

+The new version of Pylips is 100% backwards-compatible with the old arguments and commands, so you don't have to change anything to keep using it, but every call will take slightly longer to identify the API version.
+Follow the instructions for the new users to save your API version in `settings.ini`, then it will run faster.
+If you want to override the API version check you can also use the `--apiv` parameter (manual mode only).
+Finally, you still need to follow the instructions for the new users to take advantage of MQTT.

-## Controlling the TV ##
+## Controlling the TV (manual mode) ##
-You can take advantage of some of the built-in commands (to be extended) or send your own custom commands.
+You can take advantage of some of the built-in commands or send your own custom commands.

-Add `--verbose 0` to any command if you don't want to see the feedback in your terminal (useful for command line sensors).

 ### Built-in commands ###
 ```
 python pylips.py --host %TV's_ip_address% --user %username% --pass %password% --command %command%
 ```

-Skip the `--user` and `--pass` parameters if your TV does not have Android.
+Any passed arguments will override the settings in `settings.ini` without overwriting them.
+If you have already run the discovery for new users, you don't have to specify `--host`, `--user` and `-pass` parameters.
+Also skip the `--user` and `--pass` parameters if your TV does not have Android.
+Add `--verbose False` to any command if you don't want to see the feedback in your terminal (useful for command line sensors).

 **Available built-in commands:**

-&nbsp; &nbsp; &nbsp; &nbsp; **TV power:**
+&nbsp; &nbsp; &nbsp; &nbsp; **TV status:**
-1. `powerstate` - Returns the current power state of the TV ('On' or 'Off')
+1. `powerstate` - Returns current power state of the TV ('On' or 'Off')
+1. `volume` - Returns current volume and mute status
+1. `current_channel` - Returns current channel (if in TV mode)
+1. `current_app` - Returns current app (Android TVs only)

    **TV remote keys:**
 1. `standby` - Sends Standby key